-Hosting companies offering Cloud Services
+Hosting companies offering Cloud Services in India

 There are more and more companies offering cloud-based hosting solutions in India and worldwide.
 The type of service offered can vary greatly, since, in addition to the models mentioned above, the companies themselves offer distinct packages in features and billing model.